dagster-io/dagster/docs/README.md

 **Render:**

-Run `yarn snapshot` to actually get the snipets to render. .
+Run `make snapshot` to actually get the snipets to render. .
 This will replace the body of the code block with the code you referenced.

 **Important**: to change the value of a literal include, you must change the referenced code, not the code inside the code block.
-Run `yarn snapshot` once you update the underlying code to see the changes in the doc site. _This behavior is different from previous versions of the site._
+Run `make snapshot` once you update the underlying code to see the changes in the doc site. _This behavior is different from previous versions of the site._

 **Properties:**